patrodyne/hisrc-basicjaxb/higher/explore/Ex001-EqualsStrategy/src/test/resources/org/patrodyne/jvnet/basicjaxb/ex001/Explorer.md

 ### Compare Objects

-The HiSrc framework provides an `ObjectLocator` and `HashCodeStrategy2` to generate a hash code that is based on the object values.
+The HiSrc framework provides an `ObjectLocator` and `HashCodeStrategy` to generate a hash code that is based on the object values.
 In this case, the hash code and equality is based on the person's first and last name.

 #### Compare Hash Codes